BobTheBuidler/mypycify/README.md

       my_lib/**/*.py
       **/*.c
       **/*.h
+    # Required for PR/branch linking:
+    trigger-pr-number: ${{ github.event.pull_request.number }}
+    trigger-branch-name: ${{ github.head_ref || github.ref_name }}
     # Optional:
     # pip-cache-dependency-path: requirements.txt
     # ccache: false  # Set to true to enable ccache for C/C++ compilation
+    # push-source: false  # Set to true to enable commit/PR automation
+    # commit-message: "chore: update build artifacts"
+    # normalize-source: false  # Set to true to normalize C files for diffchecking
 ```

+> **Note:**
+> We need your help with the `trigger-pr-number` and `trigger-branch-name` fields because GitHub Actions does not automatically provide these values to composite actions.
+Please set them as shown above, even if the value is blank (e.g., `trigger-pr-number` on push events).

 **Note:** The `hash-key` input must be provided as a multiline string (YAML block scalar), with one file glob per line.
 Do not use a YAML list or a comma-separated string—use the `|` syntax as shown above.